Research IntegrityTrusted Research

 - Explain how to protect research and staff from potential theft, misuse or exploitation

-While the CPNI, specifically directs its attention to STEM subjects, dual-use technologies, emerging technologies and commercially sensitive research areas, at Strathclyde we believe that the questions posed by Trusted Research (including the appropriate levels of security for data, ensuring separation of IP between projects and conflicts of interest in receiving funding) should be part of the normal research design process and best practice.
+While the NPSA, specifically directs its attention to STEM subjects, dual-use technologies, emerging technologies and commercially sensitive research areas, at Strathclyde we believe that the questions posed by Trusted Research (including the appropriate levels of security for data, ensuring separation of IP between projects and conflicts of interest in receiving funding) should be part of the normal research design process and best practice.

-CPNI have produced some useful pdfs (Trusted Research Guidance for Academia and Trusted Research Checklist for Academia) to help guide self-questioning alongside their website which has a wealth of information.
+The NPSA have produced some useful pdfs (Trusted Research Guidance for Academia and Trusted Research Checklist for Academia) to help guide self-questioning alongside their website which has a wealth of information.